marcelrienks/fluidity/docs/plan.md

    - Update deploy scripts to support IAM role ARNs and remove reliance on AWS_PROFILE

 2. Agent: Lifecycle, Configuration & TLS
-   - Agent should support dynamic discovery when server IP is absent (wake → query → update config)
+   - Agent must always start a server instance on startup via lifecycle (wake → query → connect)
-   - Persist discovered server IP to agent config when --save is used
+   - Agent MUST NOT persist discovered server IPs to disk; server instances are ephemeral and owned by the agent runtime
-   - Implement --force-wake CLI flag to force lifecycle wake/query and overwrite configured IP
+   - Remove CLI options that allow persisting or forcing discovery (no --save, no --force-wake, no --server-ip override)
    - Update TLS loading to support Secrets Manager via default credential chain and remove explicit credentials
    - Add CLI documentation and behavior guarantees around fatal connect-on-failure semantics